the-jack-cox/CoreML-Examples/README.md

 ## Key Files

-- MLCore Examples.xcodeproj - The Xcode project for the runtime.
+- CoreML Examples.xcodeproj - The Xcode project for the runtime.
 - AdultIncomePlayground.playground - An Xcode 10 playground to build the adult income classification model.
 This playground includes the dataset required to train the model.

 ## Requirements